Soh Rui Yong

-Guillaume Soh Rui Yong (苏睿勇 (Sū Ruìyǒng); born 6 August 1991) is a lawyer and Singaporean national long-distance runner and holder of five national records: 5,000m (track & road), 10,000m (track), half marathon and marathon.
+Guillaume Soh Rui Yong (苏睿勇 (Sū Ruìyǒng); born 6 August 1991) is a Singaporean national long-distance runner and holder of five national records: 5,000m (track & road), 10,000m (track), half marathon and marathon.
 Soh has been described as the "most outstanding long-distance runner in our history" by the President of Singapore, Tharman Shanmugaratnam, hailing Soh's "mental stamina".

 Soh also holds the Guinness World Record for "Fastest marathon in a suit (male)" with a timing of 02:39:57.

 In 2017, Soh became the first Singaporean male marathoner to win back-to-back SEA Games titles when he won gold again at the Southeast Asian Games.
 In 2023, Soh also became the first ever Singaporean to win a silver medal in the 10,000m at the SEA Games.
 Soh has been acknowledged for various acts of sportsmanship by his competitors in which he had offered help to them during the race at various events throughout his career.
 Soh is also a 5-time Standard Chartered Singapore Marathon national champion, having won every edition of the Singapore national marathon championships since it began in 2017.

 Soh was embroiled in 3 legal disputes involving former national runner Ashley Liew, as well as Singapore Athletics and Malik Aljunied of the Singapore National Olympic Council between 2019 and 2022 which led him to be excluded from participating in two consecutive SEA Games in 2019 and 2021.
 He made his return to the Singapore team for the SEA Games in 2023.